covid19-creator/covid19-creator/README.md

 Software Engineer
 -----------------

 I've been doing coding from the past 3 years and really found it life changing.
-My ability to tackle any problem has improved a lot after coding , I have found my passion in backend development but , i also love to create interactive and please UI.
+My ability to tackle any problem has improved a lot after coding , I have found my passion in backend development but , i also love to create interactive and pleasing UI.

 * 🌍  I'm based in Chandigarh, India
 * ✉️  You can contact me at [ranagaurav687@gmail.com](mailto:ranagaurav687@gmail.com)